jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 ---
-title: "From legibility to identity"
+title: "From Legibility to Identity"
 date: 2022-07-16
 tags:
 - fruit